Liquescent-Development/time-buddy/README.md

 ### 9. **Enhanced Query History**
    - **Sidebar Layout**: Located in the right sidebar with 50/50 height split with variables
+   - **Smart Duplicate Handling**: Identical queries automatically move to top without creating duplicates
+   - **Auto-Generated Titles**: Intelligent titles based on query content:
+     - PromQL: "Rate of http_requests_total", "Sum of cpu_usage", "Average memory_usage"
+     - InfluxQL: "Query temperature_data", "Count from cpu", "Mean from disk_usage"
+     - Fallback to first few words for complex queries
    - **Search & Filter**:
-     - Full-text search across queries, labels, and tags
+     - Full-text search across queries, auto-generated titles, and tags
      - Filter to show only favorite queries
      - Click tags to filter by specific tags
    - **Organization**:
      - Star queries to mark as favorites
-     - Add descriptive labels to queries
+     - Edit auto-generated titles with custom labels
      - Tag queries with multiple tags for categorization
    - **Management**:
      - Edit labels and tags on existing queries